Exploring The Artsy Side of Bushwick

 One thing you can expect at the Bushwick Starr is the unexpected, with inventive theater, dance and puppetry.
 The 60-seat, not-for-profit theater, with its slightly dilapidated yet elegant feel, is extremely community oriented.
 It supports emerging performers and puts on shows that dive into lesser-explored topics.
 From September through May once per month they host a free reading series of never-before-seen scripts.
 Their rooftop also offers stellar views of the Manhattan skyline.

 Fuchs Projects — This contemporary art gallery near the Morgan L stop showcases the work — especially photography — of lesser-known but talented artists pushing traditional art boundaries.
 After perusing the inspiring collection and its rotating exhibits, check out the imaginative street art in the surrounding streets, or order a creative brick oven pizza at the famous Roberta’s, a work of art in itself.
-Keep in mind, Fuchs Projects is located within 56 Bogart, which is full of artists lofts and studios to visit, like Chasm Gallery , Fresh Window and Life on Mars Gallery, to name a few.
+Keep in mind, Fuchs Projects is located within 56 Bogart, which is full of artists lofts and studios to visit, like Chasm Gallery and Fresh Window, to name a few.

 It’s not as creepy as it sounds.
 The Silent Barn is a “multi-functional all-ages art incubation space,” holding an array of creative opportunities under one roof.
 From 4 p.m., order food, drink coffees at the bar and get some energy from the nightly live music and performance shows.
 It’s also an artist residence and studio center, so you’ll also find rotating exhibitions and murals.
 Dance parties, an onsite barber, a large yard and offbeat events are also part of the fun.
-Within the Silent Barn, one can also visit the Big Lawn Country Club artist-run gallery and the Center for Strategic Art and Agriculture, fusing art and agriculture to transform spaces.
+Within the Silent Barn, one can also visit the Big Lawn Country Club artist-run gallery.

 For those seeking culinary creativity, the Fine & Raw Chocolate Factory crafts truffles and bars hand-made without refined sugar, dairy or additives.
 Choose between raw chocolate cooked below 140 degrees Fahrenheit and half-raw chocolates, allowing you to better taste the terroir of the cacao.
 Free samples line the counter, while the display case shows off flavors like chipotle, sea salt, white candy and lucuma, all gowned in recycled packaging.
 An open chocolate factory allows visitors to see exactly how these creative treats are made, while mismatched furniture indoors – and sometimes on the sidewalk – give you a place to savor your sweets that are paired with real hot chocolate.